FreeYungHammy/TelegramBotWebhook/README.md

 # Netseller Support Bot

-**Designed and developed a fully functional Telegram bot that provided answers to commonly asked questions by various merchant support groups, including looking up the status of transactions via a third-party API.
-Built using C#, deployed to an Azure WebApp.**
+Designed and developed a fully functional Telegram bot that provided answers to commonly asked questions by various merchant support groups, including looking up the status of transactions via a third-party API.
+Built using C#, deployed to an Azure WebApp.
----

 ## Features